jhlopesalves/CorpusAid/README.md

 #### Content Extraction and Cleaning

 - **HTML Tag Stripping:** Removes HTML tags to extract plain text content from web-scraped or marked-up documents.
+- **Bibliographical Reference Removal:** Automatically identifies and removes in-text bibliographical references (e.g., citations like `(Smith, 2020)`), cleaning up the text for analysis.
 - **Custom Regular Expression Filtering:** Allows users to define and apply custom patterns for advanced text filtering and extraction.

 #### Linguistic Processing

-- **Lemmatization:** Reduces words to their base forms (lemmas) to facilitate more accurate linguistic analysis.
+- **Lemmatization:** Reduces words to their base or dictionary form (lemmas), aiding in linguistic analysis by grouping together different forms of a word.
+- **Sentence Tokenization:** Splits text into individual sentences, fundamental for tasks like sentiment analysis and syntactic parsing.
-- **Tokenization:** Splits text into individual words or tokens, a fundamental step for many NLP tasks.
+- **Word Tokenization:** Divides text into individual words or tokens, essential for word-level analysis and processing.
 - **Stop Word Removal:** Excludes common, non-informative words (e.g., "the", "and") to focus on meaningful content.

 ### 2. Batch Processing